 Segmented content enables you to attract your audience and sets you up to easily generate nurture campaigns.
 Creating visible categories on your website or blog adds a personalization factor to your blog too.
-It allows the user to self-serve themselves with other content they find appealing.
+It allows users to self-serve themselves with other content they find appealing.

 Don’t forget to take advantage of marketing automation tools that can aid in personalizing your content marketing.
 Use a CRM to set up nurturing campaigns based on segmentation.
 Generating a sequence of emails allows you to feed them content they will enjoy while moving them along the path to purchase.

 When sending out emails, ensure that you add their first name in your email greetings.
 People love to hear and see their names.
 Most CRMs can use the first name if it’s available, and if not they can show another word or phrase.
 You’ll also want to send out emails from a person’s email address and not a brand email address like info@ or sales@, use your name.